Dhwani Gautam: Career

 He made his television comeback with cooking show in 2018 named Great Gujarati Cooking Competition.

 In 2019 he again come up with the Mr D Show - Get Funny with Dhwani, where 60+ artists such as Malhar Thakar, Parthiv Gohil, Manasi Parekh, Pooja Jhaveri, Raunaq Kamdar and many more came on the show.
 The show got telecast on Shemaroo Entertainment's OTT platform ShemarooMe.

 In 2020 before the starting of pandemic he has started his one of the dream project named Kesariya with Malhar Thakar, Anshul Trivedi and Ritu Bhagwani.
 The rumor came that movie has stopped due to the lack of fund and Dhwani Gautam has denied it.

 Post lock down he has shot the independent Gujarati music song with Geeta Rabari for the song name Pardesiya. and Valamiya 2.0.
 He has also directed the independent song named Hawa Karda Punjabi song featuring Shama Sikander.

-End of 2021 he started his dream project nanmed "Hoon Tari Heer" with Bharat Chawda, Puja Joshi, and Ojas Rawal.
+End of 2021 he started his dream project named "Hoon Tari Heer" with Bharat Chawda, Puja Joshi, and Ojas Rawal.

 His upcoming project named "Love Atrangi", starring Puja Joshi, Anshul Trivedi and Pooja Jhaveri very soon on the floor.